Compiling SFML with CMake

 SFML_INSTALL_PKGCONFIG_FILES |

-After everything is configured, click the "Configure" button once again: the options background should become white, and the "Generate" button should become available.
-Click it to finally create the chosen makefiles/projects.
+After everything is configured, click the "Configure" button once again.
+There should no longer be any options highlighted in red, and the "Generate" button should be enabled.
+Click it to finally generate the chosen makefiles/projects.

-CMake creates a cache for every project.
-Therefore, if you decide to come back later, you'll find your options back and you'll be able to change them, then reconfigure and generate the updated makefiles/projects.
+CMake creates a variable cache for every project.
+Therefore, if you decide to reconfigure something at a later time, you'll find that your settings have been saved from the previous configuration.
+Make the necessary changes, reconfigure and generate the updated makefiles/projects.

 C++11 and Mac OS X

 If you want to use C++11 features in your application on Mac OS X, you have to use clang (Apple's official compiler) and libc++.
-Moreover, you also need to build SFML with these tools to workaround any incompatibility between standard libraries and compilers.
+Moreover, you will need to build SFML with these tools to work around any incompatibility between the standard libraries and compilers.

 Here are the settings to use to build SFML with clang and libc++: